Hong Kong Science and Technology Parks Corporation: Overview

+In 2024, the Hong Kong Government announced that approximately hectares of new land designated for innovation and technology (I&T) usage in the San Tin area of the Northern Metropolis' San Tin Technopole will be progressively transferred to HKSTP for development and operation starting from 2026/27.

 Legal framework

 Hong Kong Science and Technology Parks Corporation Ordinance (Cap.
 565) takes effect at the establishment of Hong Kong Science and Technology Parks Corporation (in Chinese 香港科技園公司).
 The Ordinance states the functions, purposes, rights and obligations of HKSTP.
 As HKSTP is the merger of the Hong Kong Industrial Estates Corporation, the Hong Kong Industrial Technology Centre Corporation and the Provisional Hong Kong Science Park Company Limited, it has inherited the rights, obligations, assets and liabilities of the above organisations.

-Section 8 of the Ordinance confers power on HKSTP to serve its purposes by means which are ‘expedient’, ‘conducive’, ‘reasonably incidental’ and consequential’.
+Section 8 of the Ordinance confers power on HKSTP to serve its purposes by means which are 'expedient', 'conducive', 'reasonably incidental' and 'consequential'.
 Under section 8, some examples of the power vested are acquisition of property, entering into contract and carrying out works for founding, enhancement or development of its premises.

 Internal structure

 The Board is responsible for formulating overall strategic directions and policies of the corporation and overseeing management of the business.

 The Board consists of 17 Non-Executive Directors.
-Among the 17 Directors are 16 Board Members and 1 chairperson who is currently Sunny Chai Ngai Chiu.
+Among the 17 Directors are 16 Board Members and one chairperson who is currently Cordelia Chung.
 The chairperson is appointed by the Chief Executive of HKSAR and the board members are appointed by the Financial Secretary.
 All Board Members do not receive honorarium for their work.
 When a term of service ends, the board members may be reappointed.

-The Board performs its role by devising the key strategic plan, monitoring the execution of such plan, approving the ‘annual budget’, ‘corporate key performance indicators’, ‘10-year financial projection’ and major development plans.
+The Board performs its role by devising the key strategic plan, monitoring the execution of such plan, approving the 'annual budget', 'corporate key performance indicators', '10-year financial projection' and major development plans.
 In particular, the Board safeguards HKSTP from potential risks by making sure effective controls are in practice.

 The Board supervises five standing Committees, namely Business Development and Admission Committee, Finance and Administration Committee, Projects and Facilities Committee, Audit Committee, as well as Senior Staff Administration Committee.
 Investment Committee and two subsidiary companies namely were set up in 2015.

 Investment Committee and two subsidiary companies, namely STP Corporate Venture Limited and STP Asset Holding Limited, which were set up in 2015.
 The two subsidiary companies are the investment holding companies of the Corporate Venture Fund.
 They are responsible for the administering of the Fund and reporting to the Finance and Administrative Committee regularly.
 The Investment Committee supervises the work of Corporate Venture Fund and approves its investment and divestment decisions.